AsheleyAudrey/event-registration-system/README.md

 ❌ Cancel registrations

-The project demonstrates how a frontend application can communicate witha REST API, how a Python backend can interact with AWS DynamoDB usingboto3, and how Docker and GitHub Actions can support application development and deployment.
+The project demonstrates how a frontend application can communicate witha REST API, how a Python backend can interact with AWS DynamoDB using boto3, and how Docker and GitHub Actions can support application development and deployment.

 #### 🎯 Problem Statement